 Too much pie for you to finish?
 Invite the neighbours over!
 Can’t finish the banana bread you made from those overripe bananas?
 Take it to work!
 Food is an amazing way for us to connect with others and welcome people into our homes.
 I know it may be daunting at first, when you only ever see Margaret walking her dog in the mornings, but you’d be surprised how much people appreciate you extending the welcome.

 5. Reuse stale bread as French toast, fried bread, croutons and breadcrumbs

-We all know bread dries out pretty quickly, but there are so many other uses for bread besides your sandwich.
+We all know bread dries out pretty quickly, but there are so many other uses for bread beside your sandwich.
 Try dipping stale bread in a mixture of blended tofu and chia seeds, plant-based milk, sugar and cinnamon, before frying for a delicious French toast.
 Alternatively, blitzing old bread into breadcrumbs creates a versatile addition to your store cupboard.
 Use to coat homemade schnitzels or top your lasagne before baking for a crispy finish.